MANENews Brief

 Veradermics Prices $384M Stock Offering at $100 After Hair Loss Drug Hits Phase 2/3 Goals

-Veradermics, Incorporated (MANE) priced an upsized 3.84 million-share offering at $100 a share, hours after its oral hair loss drug VDPHL01 cleared its Phase 2/3 readout.
+Veradermics, Incorporated (MANE) priced an upsized 3.84 million-share offering at $100 a share.
+The deal landed hours after its oral hair loss drug VDPHL01 cleared a Phase 2/3 readout.

 Veradermics, Incorporated (MANE) — stock analysis